bradleyallanpatterson/Game-using-Go/README.md

 # Simple Rock Paper Scissors game clone using Go

-This code repository hosts the examples used in the following [The New Stack](http://thenewstack.io/make-a-restful-json-api-go/) article.
+This code repository hosts my first look at using the Go programming language.

 ## Setup

-must type the following:
+Assuming that Go is installed from https://golang.org/ Must type the following from command line:

 go get
 go get -u github.com/tidwall/gjson